cloudevents/spec/discovery/spec.md

 exists.

 The following responses are defined by this specification:
-- `200 OK` and the Service representation in the HTTP Response Body.
+- `200 OK` and the Service representation in the HTTP response body.
 - `404 Not Found` if the Service does not exist.

 Other responses are allowed, but not defined by this specification.